my-clones/agents-course/notes/u1_t4_agents.md

 ## Observe

-> Integrating Feedback to Reflect and Adapt (perceive the consequences/output of its actions)
+> Integrating Feedback to Reflect and Adapt (perceive the results of its actions)

 👉 source: [hf: observations](https://huggingface.co/learn/agents-course/unit1/observations)